hellozhaoming/FCP-vasp-ase/README.md

 ## Before you use

-1. If you want to run fully constant potential calculation properly, the vaspsol code (https://github.com/henniggroup/VASPsol) should be included in the source code directory of VASP before compiling VASP and the patch of vaspsol should be applied to compute the FERMI_SHIFT.
+1. If you want to run fully constant potential calculation properly, the vaspsol code (https://github.com/henniggroup/VASPsol) should be included in the source code directory of VASP before compiling VASP; the patch of vaspsol should be applied to compute the FERMI_SHIFT; add -Dsol_compat option to the list of precompiler options(CPP_OPTIONS) in the makefile of VASP, then compile VASP.

 2. copy vaspFCP.py in python_path/ase/calculators/vasp/